 Select Comment to add your comment.

-Use inline comments to comment on a specific part of a request or example.
-You can add comments to parameters, headers, and request bodies.
-You can also add comments to parts of a pre-request script or a test script.
-When there are new inline comments, a notification appears on the comments icon in the request pane.
+Use inline comments to comment on a specific part of a request, example, or script.
+You can add comments to parameters, headers, request bodies, and lines of code in scripts.

 To add an inline comment to a request or example, do the following: